Current trends and future directions in event-based control: A brief introduction to event-based control

 Note that the above triggering mechanism is inspired by the one from \cite{mazo2010iss}, where a Lyapunov function based triggering rule is evaluated exactly for different candidates for the next sampling instant.
 This yields a similar trade-off between accuracy and computational effort as the above mechanism.

 Of course, different ways to lower bound the time, when an ETC triggering rule would trigger are possible as well.
 For example, Lipschitz continuity can be used to bound the evolution of the system state.
 The main advantage of STC compared to ETC is, that no triggering rule needs to be monitored continuously for STC.
-In turn, STC reacts slower to unexpected effects like disturbances, as the control is only changed at the next sampling instant.
+In turn, STC reacts slower to unexpected effects like disturbances (or needs to act more conservatively and thus trigger more often than ETC), as the control is only changed at the next sampling instant.
 Moreover, the used prediction may be conservative or computationally expensive (particularly when nonlinear systems are considered)

 While ETC and STC, which we have briefly discussed in this section, are among the most common event-based control strategies, there are also many other event-based control strategies.
+Some of them will be mentioned in Section~\ref{sec_literature}, e.g., periodic event-triggered control (PETC).
 After this short introduction to event-based control we will give a broader overview of results for event-based control in the next section.